leewujung/soundrae/printplots/printing.md

 This was one of the tasks I needed to complete by around July 5, 2017.

-### Disclaimer

-The main purpose of this file will be describe the process I went through in trying to complete this task.
-I will be describing strategies or "solutions" which did not end up helping me complete this task.
-I will also describing problems I encountered in in the printing process.

 #### What worked.

 So there are two printers I have to set the raspberry pi (denoted RPi from now on) to: